About This Policy

 Self-Governed Student Organizations: Student organizations that are considered organizations separate from Indiana University and that must agree to and operate under specified conditions in order to use university facilities and services and receive benefits associated with the Indiana University name; to be distinguished from University Student Organizations, which are treated as operating units or agencies of IU within the administrative and fiscal structure of Indiana University.
 See STU-01 for more information.

 - Funds must be separately budgeted and accounted for, or;

 - Funds are restricted to the sponsored activity until expiration of the agreement, or;

 - The activity is the result of an individual agreement with an external entity with terms and conditions unique to that particular project or activity, or;

-When planning or approving business activities, deans, department heads, and other appropriate administrators should ensure that revenue producing activities comply with this policy.
-Units that do not follow the guidelines set forth in this policy will at a minimum be held responsible for any fines or penalties.
-Accepting payment cards imposes responsibilities on both IU and the department.
+When planning or approving business activities, deans, unit heads, and other appropriate administrators should ensure that revenue-producing activities comply with this policy.
+Units that do not follow the guidelines set forth in this policy will, at a minimum, be held responsible for any fines or penalties.
+Accepting payment cards imposes responsibilities on both the university and the unit.
 Failure to follow defined and approved procedures will minimally result in interruption of revenue processes and may result in immediate termination of the activity.

 This policy was established on July 1, 2006.

 This policy was revised on March 5, 2015 to emphasize training requirements for full-time, part-time, and student employees.